stefaweb/Q17-Amplifier/README.md

 <br>
 <br>
 Q: Is there any sound difference between a normal bridge and your Saligny synchronous rectifiers ?<br>
-A: Yes, it is and improvement is very important.
-You may compare yourself.
+A: <i>Yes, it is and improvement is very important.
+You may compare yourself.</i>
 <br>
 <br>
 Q: It is Q17 quiet ?<br>